19hours/sg-statutes/Acts/Securities and Futures Act.md

 (3) Nothing in this Division shall —

-(a) compel an advocate and solicitor to disclose or produce a privileged communication, or a document or other material containing a privileged communication, made by or to him in that capacity; or
+(a) compel an advocate and solicitor, or a legal counsel referred to in section 128A of the Evidence Act (Cap.
+97), to disclose or produce a privileged communication, or a document or other material containing a privileged communication, made by or to him in that capacity; or

+[Act 34 of 2012 wef 18/03/2013]

 (b) authorise the taking of any such document or other material which is in his possession.

 [16/2003]

-(4) An advocate and solicitor who refuses to disclose the information or produce the document or other material referred to in subsection (3) shall nevertheless be obliged to give the name and address (if he knows them) of the person to whom, or by or on behalf of whom, that privileged communication was made.
+(4) An advocate and solicitor, or a legal counsel referred to in section 128A of the Evidence Act, who refuses to disclose the information or produce the document or other material referred to in subsection (3) shall nevertheless be obliged to give the name and address (if he knows them) of the person to whom, or by or on behalf of whom, that privileged communication was made.

 [SIA, s.
 96D (6) modified; HK SF Bill, Clause 180]

+[Act 34 of 2012 wef 18/03/2013]

 Subdivision (2) — Examination of persons